 Applications received via indeed.com; other Recruitment Agencies and without a cover letter will not be accepted.

-- There is no closing date for these advertisements.
-Applications will be assessed as received and interviews scheduled accordingly.
+- Applications will be assessed as received and interviews scheduled accordingly;

 This position provides an ethical, holistic, accountable and culturally appropriate youth support service by delivering practical and emotional support programs and assist young people to develop skills and make positive changes in their lives.